 - Accommodation is in three self-contained tents (6 people) and then there is provision for camping if you bring your own tent.
-There are plans to build a guesthouse by the end of 2014, which can accommodate 8 people.
+There is also the option of a self-contained room in the guest house.

-- You can stay from one week to 6 months to one year, depending on what project you are working on.
+- You can stay anywhere from 1 week to 6 months and longer, depending on what project you are working on.

-- They do offer paid volunteer opportunities, but you will cover accommodation, meals, transport and any other personal expenses during your stay.
+- They do offer paid volunteer opportunities, but you will need to cover accommodation, meals, transport and any other personal expenses during your stay.

 Are you a budding filmmaker, photographer, journalist or anthropologist with an interest in conservation and the environment, sustainable development, renewable energy, education, human rights and social issues?

 The Expedition Project runs an annual series of journeys supported by government and private enterprise in search of the nation’s inspiring success stories.
 They travel the country to identify significant social and environmental challenges around South Africa and connect community projects to find the best solutions to overcome those challenges.

 A lot is done to determine the root cause of the issues through hands-on assessments and face-to-face interviews.
 It’s a truly South African road trip with a difference, and a great way to see the country from a very interesting angle.